tiagunskiii28/tiagunskiii28/README.md

 - 🔭 I’m currently working on [Phython Url shortener](https://github.com/tiagunskiii28/UrlZeno)

-- 🌱 I’m currently learning **Spring boot and AI Automation also currently studying a degree in computer engineering**
+- 🌱 Actually learning **Spring boot and AI Automation and also currently studying a degree in computer engineering**

 - 💬 Ask me about **Phyton, SQL, Java, Jetpack Compose, API's or Databases**